AmyWilhoite/homework2/README.md

 This work contains:
 * my previous work
-* my contact info, a recent photo or avatar, and links to sections about me, my work
+* my contact info, a recent  or avatar, and links to sections about me, my work
 * nav links correlate to corresponding sections
 * images link to corresponding work
 * css reset implemented